MOS Technology VIC

 Unlike many other video circuits of the era, it does not offer dynamic RAM refresh capabilities.
 Thus the VIC-20 employed the more expensive static RAM (SRAM) chips.
 This is likely the reason why the machine was sold with just 5 KB of RAM.
 Memory expansions for the VIC-20 either used SRAM as well or implemented their own refresh circuit.

 The VIC was programmed by manipulating its 16 control registers, memory mapped to the memory address range $9000–$900F in the VIC-20 address space.
 The on-chip A/D converters were used for dual paddle position readings by the VIC-20, which also used the VIC's light pen facility.
 The VIC preceded the much more advanced VIC-II, used by the VIC-20's successors, the C64 and C128.

-VIC-20s with expansion RAM have their video memory (550 bytes) at $1000 and when it is not present, $1E00.
+VIC-20s with expansion RAM have their video memory (506 bytes, 22x23) at $1000 and when it is not present, $1E00.
 User-defined character sets must be placed within the first 5k of system RAM.
 The default PETSCII character ROM is at $8000 and each character takes 8 bytes to store.
-Up to 128 characters may be used at any one time.
+Up to 256 characters may be used at any one time.
 While the PET had a backslash (\) in its character set, this was replaced on the VIC-20 (and all subsequent Commodore machines) with a British pound sign (£).

 Programmable characters are the only way of creating graphics and animation on the VIC as the chip does not have sprites or an all-points-addressable bitmap mode.
+It does however have a double height character mode, so by setting up a 240 character screen correctly an effective bitmap mode of 160x192 can be achieved on a Vic20.
 Of the 16 colors in the palette, eight may be used for the foreground (per the color RAM at $9400) and border while the others are limited to the background and auxiliary multicolors.
 The MSB of the color RAM is a flag used to indicate if that character is multicolor or high resolution.
 Due to the extreme blockiness of the former, most VIC-20 games use hires characters.

 The VIC does not support scrolling or raster interrupts like on the VIC-II, but the scanline counters could be polled for a specific point on the screen to produce raster effects.
 This feature was rarely used in games except for a few titles like Imagic's Demon Attack.

 Sound programming on the VIC is done by placing a frequency value in one of the four registers at $900A-$900D (they are turned off by writing a zero to them).
 The first three are square wave generators pitched half an octave from each other and the fourth is for white noise.